justinjoco/image-manipulation-cli/README.md

 - Resizing an image
 - Projective and affine transformations

-Intended to be implemented in Rust
+Intended to be implemented in Rust or C++

 Resource: https://www.graphicsmill.com/docs/gm/transformations-on-images.htm